Skip Navigation

 S3_BUCKET = ENV['MY_BUCKET_NAME']

-The email example mentioned above can be avoided by changing email provider credentials provided they are in environment variables, or even setting your provider to use a “test” mode, for example, you can tell mailgun to not send out emails.
+The email example mentioned above can be avoided by changing email provider credentials, provided they are in environment variables, or even setting your provider to use a “test” mode.
+For example, you can tell Mailgun not to send out emails.

-Any configuration you wish to change in config/environments/production.rb can be set from environment variables instead of hardcoded and checked into git.
+Any configuration you wish to change in config/environments/production.rb can be set from environment variables instead of being hardcoded and checked into git.

 Keep reading